 I submitted a proposal.
 Now what?

 We will confirm the receipt of your proposal via e-mail.
-The FIFEC Speaker's committee will contact you to discuss further details if it determines that your presentation is a good fit for the 27th Annual conference.
+The FIFEC Speaker's committee will contact you to discuss further details if it determines that your presentation is a good fit for our conference.

-For more information or to be added to the Call for Presentations e-mail announcements list, please e-mail us at speakers@FIFEC.org and add this e-mail to your safe senders list.
+For more information or to be added to the FIFEC's Call for Presentations e-mail announcements list, please e-mail us at speakers@FIFEC.org and add this e-mail to your safe senders list.
 Thank you and we look forward to hearing from you.

 Allstate Insurance Company, P. O. Box 228297, Doral, FL 33222